Lightning-AI/lit-llama/howto/finetune_full.md

 Full finetuning updates all layers in the pretrained LLaMA model.
 This *regular* finetuning procedure is typically considered as the baseline for parameter-efficient alternatives such as Low-Rank Adaptation (LoRA) or LLaMA-Adapter.

 The current  [finetune_full.py](../scripts/finetune_full.py) we provide uses 4 A100 GPUs with a fully-sharded data parallel strategy to finetune Lit-LLaMA 7B on [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset.
-The A100 GPUs have 40 Gb each, but it may require less memory to finetune this model.
+The A100 GPUs have 40 GB each, but it may require less memory to finetune this model.